CommonJS Module Resolution

 console.log('findPath:', request, paths);

-Self-referencing: Starting in Node 13.1, a package can require() itself by name if it has an "exports" field.
-So inside a file belonging to my-pkg, require('my-pkg') resolves through the package's own "exports" map.
-Without "exports", self-referencing produces a MODULE_NOT_FOUND error.
-This feature exists mainly for packages with subpath exports - it lets internal code use the same public API paths that consumers use.
+Self-referencing: Starting in Node 13.1 and 12.16, a package can require() itself by name if it has an "exports" field.
+Inside a file belonging to my-pkg, require('my-pkg') resolves through the package's own "exports" map.
+Without "exports", there is no package-scope self-reference branch; the name may still resolve through ordinary node_modules lookup if another package by that name exists.
+This feature mainly helps packages with subpath exports, letting internal code use the same public API paths that consumers use.

-Circular references in resolution: Resolution itself doesn't have circular reference problems.
-The circularity issue with require() happens during loading (module A requires module B which requires module A), and even then Node handles it by returning a partially-constructed exports object.
-But the resolution step - turning a string into a path - always terminates because it's a finite filesystem traversal.
+Circular references in resolution: Resolution itself does not have circular-reference problems.
+The circularity issue with require() happens during loading, when module A requires module B and module B requires module A. Even then, Node handles it by returning a partially constructed exports object.
+The resolution step, which only turns a string into a path, always terminates because it is a finite filesystem traversal.

-package.json without a name: A package.json without a "name" field is fine for resolution purposes.
-The "main" and "exports" fields work regardless.
-The "name" field matters for npm publishing and for the self-referencing feature, but the resolution algorithm only cares about "main", "exports", and "imports".
+package.json without a name: A package.json without a "name" field is fine for resolution.
+The "main" and "exports" fields still work.
+The "name" field is for npm publishing and self-reference, but the resolution algorithm only cares about "main", "exports", and "imports".

-Relative specifiers and ESM vs CJS context: In a CJS file, require('./foo') probes extensions.
-In an ESM file, import './foo' does not probe extensions - you must provide the full filename with extension.
-The resolution algorithm for CJS and ESM differs in meaningful ways, and we'll cover the ESM side in the next subchapter.
-For now, everything described here applies specifically to require() resolution.
+Relative specifiers and ESM vs CJS context: In a CommonJS file, require('./foo') probes extensions.
+In an ES module, import './foo' does not probe extensions; you must provide the full filename with extension.
+The CJS and ESM resolution algorithms differ in meaningful ways, and the ESM side is covered in the next subchapter.
+Everything here applies specifically to require() resolution.

 Multiple package.json files: A project can have package.json files at many levels of the directory tree.
-The one that matters for a given require() call depends on context.
-For bare specifier resolution, the package.json inside the resolved node_modules directory is what's read.
-For "imports" resolution, the nearest package.json above the calling file is used.
-These are different lookups, and they can return different package.json files.
-In monorepo setups where nested packages have their own package.json files, this distinction becomes relevant for getting the right configuration scope.
+The relevant one depends on the branch of resolution.
+For bare specifier resolution, Node reads the package.json inside the resolved node_modules package.
+For "imports" resolution, Node uses the nearest package scope above the calling file.
+In monorepos with nested packages, those are different lookups and can produce different configuration scopes.